Aaron Schoupp

-Aaron Schoupp (born 29 June 2001) is an Australian professional rugby league footballer who plays as a for the Manly Warringah Sea Eagles in the National Rugby League (NRL).
+Aaron Schoupp (born 29 June 2001) is an Australian professional rugby league footballer who most recently played as a for the Manly Warringah Sea Eagles in the National Rugby League (NRL).

 Early life

 Schoupp was born in Figtree, near Wollongong in New South Wales, Australia.
 He played junior rugby league for the Thirroul Butchers.
 Aaron's brother Blake plays rugby union for the Brumbies & Wallabies.
-Aaron also played rugby union growing up.

 Playing career

 2021

 In round 11 of the 2021 NRL season, Schoupp made his first grade debut for Canterbury-Bankstown against the Gold Coast at Robina Stadium.

 Schoupp made a total of 13 appearances for Canterbury in the 2021 NRL season as the club finished last and claimed the Wooden Spoon.

 2022

 In round 11 of the 2022 NRL season, Schoupp was sent to the sin bin for a dangerous tackle and later scored a try in Canterbury's 36-22 loss against the Wests Tigers.

 Schoupp played a total of 19 matches for Canterbury in the 2022 NRL season as the club finished 12th on the table.

 On 9 November, Schoupp was granted an immediate release from Canterbury to sign a three-year deal with the Gold Coast starting in 2023.